-There are quite a few different audio editing programs that will work to edit podcasts, but we’re just going to focus on the best podcast recording and editing programs.
+There are quite a few different audio editing programs that will work to edit podcasts, but we’re just going to focus on the best podcast recording and editing programs in 2024.

 That just means they’re either easier to use or focus more on spoken audio editing versus music production.

-Most software for podcast editing works on both macOS and Windows, but there are a couple that are Apple only because they created the software.
+Most software for podcast editing works on both macOS and Windows, but a couple are Apple only because they created the software.

 Podcast Recording Software For macOS